SamSweet04/qubership-trino/docs/public/installation.md

 * A namespace should be created.

-## Openshift
+## OpenShift

-* If you are using the OpenShift cloud with restricted SCC, the Trino namespace must have specific annotations:
+If you are using the OpenShift cloud with restricted SCC, the Trino namespace must have specific annotations:

 ```bash
 oc annotate --overwrite namespace trino openshift.io/sa.scc.uid-range="1000/1000"